open-mmlab/mmpretrain/docs/tutorials/runtime.md

 The priority determines the execution order of the hooks.
 Before training, the log will print out the execution order of the hooks at each stage to facilitate debugging.

-### Default runtime hooks
+### default training hooks

-There are some common hooks that are not registered through `custom_hooks` but has been registered by default when importing MMCV, they are
+There are some common hooks that are not registered through `custom_hooks`, they are

 | Hooks                  | Priority                |
 |:--:|:--:|